Skip to main content

 Park History

-Delta de l'Ebre was designated a Natural Park in 1983 by the Generalitat de Catalunya, one of the earliest protected wetlands in Spain.
-The designation recognized the delta's international importance for waterbirds while acknowledging the role of rice cultivation in maintaining wetland habitat.
-Ramsar designation preceded formal park creation.
+Delta de l'Ebre was designated a Natural Park in August 1983 by the Generalitat de Catalunya, expanded in 1986 to its current 7,736 hectares, one of the earliest protected wetlands in Spain.
+[1] Ramsar designation followed in 1993.
 Natura 2000 incorporation added EU protections.
 The park's history has been dominated by the growing crisis of delta regression caused by upstream dams trapping sediment, threatening both the natural ecosystems and the agricultural base.
-Major floods in 2020 brought renewed attention to the delta's vulnerability.
-The management plan attempts to integrate conservation, agriculture, and aquaculture.
+The management plan attempts to integrate conservation, agriculture, and aquaculture while addressing the fundamental challenge of sediment starvation.

 Major Trails And Attractions